core-wg/transport-indication/draft-ietf-core-transport-indication.md

 described in {{?RFC9460}} can carry many of the details otherwise negotiated using the proxy relations.
 In HTTP, they can be used in a way similar to Alt-Svc headers.

-SVCB records were not specified when CoAP was specified for TCP, but could have been (see {{althist}}).
+SVCB records were not specified when CoAP was specified for TCP.

 If at any point SVCB records for CoAP are defined, name resolution produces a set of transport details that can be used immediately